 - 1. Open the Amazon EC2 console. - 2.
 In the navigation pane, click Instances. - 3.
-In the search bar, select Root Device Type, and then select EBS.
+Select EBS root device from the Filter list.
 This displays a list of Amazon EBS-backed instances. - 4.
 Locate and click the desired instance and look at the details displayed in the Description tab.
 At a minimum, the following information is available for the root device: - Root device type (ebs) - Root device (for example, /dev/sda1) - Block devices (for example, /dev/sda1, xvdh, and xvdj)